Against the Disposability of Black Women

 This structural exclusion from gendered personhood has a direct and material relationship to the rates at which we’re killed and the rates at which those killings are investigated and prosecuted.
 If a woman is not fully recognised as a woman then the violence visited upon her does not trigger the same protective instincts or institutional response.

-White femininity was historically constructed through ideals of purity, delicacy, innocence, and vulnerability, ideals that depended on our exclusion.
-We were imagined as hypersexual, aggressive, excessively strong and biologically suited for labour and violence.
-Black women were racialised as bodies rather than recognised as women deserving of care.
+White femininity was historically constructed through ideals of purity and innocence, ideals that depended on our exclusion.
+We were imagined as aggressive, excessively strong and biologically suited for labour and violence.
+We are not recognised as women deserving of care.
 We are often masculinised and denied vulnerability in public discourse.

-Anti-Blackness distorts who is allowed to be seen as fully woman and fully grievable.
+Anti-Blackness distorts who is seen as fully grievable.
 In London, the murders and disappearances of Black women frequently receive less media attention.
 Public outrage is unevenly distributed and our names rarely become national symbols of collective mourning.
-Instead we disappear into statistics or criminalising narratives.